Why the AEM Manufacturing Express is Spending August in Texas

 Since we announced this year’s tour, I have often been asked: Why Texas?
 Why now?

 The simple answer is that Texas leads by example.
-The Lone Star State is the equipment manufacturing capital of America, supporting 345,000 jobs and adding $49.5 billion to the U.S. GDP – more than any other state equipment manufacturing industry.
+The Lone Star State is the equipment manufacturing capital of America, supporting 345,000 jobs and adding $49.5 billion to the state's economy – more than any other state equipment manufacturing industry.

 But Texas did not become an equipment manufacturing leader without passing commonsense, pro-manufacturing policies that help equipment manufacturers do what they do best: invest in their communities, grow their businesses, and create more jobs.